What are Porter’s Five Forces?

 Porter, therefore, compiled five forces that highly affect competition in a business environment.
 These forces are categorically listed as;

 - Threat of substitutes

 - Bargaining Power of Suppliers

 All these forces can easily explain the level of competition in an industry.
 The stronger these forces become, the less profitable the industry.
 A very competitive industry will translate to lower profits among the companies.
 Modern analysts, therefore, use this tool before giving out investment advice to investors.

 A very competitive industry doesn’t offer much for businesses but it’s the ideal one for buyers who will enjoy better quality and availability of goods and services.
-That is why companies will do all things possible to make an industry as less competitive as possible.
+That is why companies will do all the things possible to make the industry less competitive as possible.
 When there is no way to reduce competition in an industry, companies start to get creative and look for things that will give them an edge over their competitors.

 At this point, let us go ahead and see how these forces affect the business environment in very fine detail.

 In industry, there are barriers that are set that determine the entry of a new firm/company into the industry.
 Entry barriers can largely affect competition in an industry.
 If the barriers are very low, new firms can enter and pose a lot of competition to the existing companies in an industry.
 That is why most large companies will do anything just to prevent new players in an industry.
 Entry barriers are very low when the following circumstances are in place;